bryansng/gallery/README.md

 ## Reflection

-### Bryan

-I learnt that daily stand-ups allowed us to keep track of each others progress and allocate manpower to help accordingly.
-Furthermore, I learnt how to implement the api-gateway and service discovery and understand how these technologies are integral to the overall application's architecture.
-I also learnt how to implement authentication in a distributed context, this requires setting up token-based authentication following [Spring's new OAuth stack](https://github.com/spring-projects/spring-security/wiki/OAuth-2.0-Migration-Guide) which includes a third-party authorization server (via Keycloak embedded into a Spring Boot instance for easier deployment) and configuring the resource servers (e.g. image-service, user-service, etc) to check if requests received for a particular endpoint has strict authentication rules (i.e. a POST to /api/users/auth/signin **does not require** user to be signed in, but a POST to /api/images **requires** users to be signed in).
-Other responsibilities include containerizing our architecture, implementing image-service with MongoDB's GridFS to store images into distributed capable BSON binary chunks and implementing the authentication, single-page routing, upload image and add annotation functionality of the React frontend client.

 ### Comparisons of our stack vs other tools

 1. At the inception, NGINX was considered as our service discovery and API gateway, however we found that load balancing, key-value store and service discovery [features](https://www.nginx.com/products/nginx/compare-models) are only provided in NGINX Plus (their paid version).
 Furthermore, we found that NGINX do not provide complex routing logic, whereas Zuul provides this feature with the power of the Java ecosystem/programming language.
+2. MongoDB is an open source NoSQL database which makes it easy for us to change how user, image, or annotation data may be structured during development.
+The data is saved in JSON format, the most common for REST body/responses.
+3. Embedding Keycloak in a Spring Boot application means that we don't need to download and setup Keycloak as a standalone server, simplifying the configuration.
+An adapter is provided for Spring Boot so we only need to add `keycloak-spring-boot-starter` as a pom.xml dependency.
+4. Elasticsearch is built with Java on top of Apache Lucene, based on JSON, and suitable for NoSQL data.
+It is also open source, distributed, highly scalable, has overall good performance, and Braddy has some experience with it.
-2. React vs Thymeleaf: Both can implement our client, but React (client side rendering) would be quicker at updating the UI than Thymeleaf (server side rendering).
+5. React vs Thymeleaf: Both can implement our client, but React (client side rendering) would be quicker at updating the UI than Thymeleaf (server side rendering).
 React can update parts the webpage as users interact with it (e.g. up/down voting, adding annotations) while Thymeleaf regenerates the whole page each time.
-3. Elasticsearch is itself distributed, highly scalable, and has overall good performance.

 ### Pros & cons of our stack
 | Pros | Cons |